 You can use filters to customize views and see only a subset of data in your reports.
 You might, for example, have one view to filter out all internal traffic, and another to include only activity from a specific website directory or subdomain.
 If you send web and app data to the same property, you might want want to use filters to exclude web or app data from specific views.
 Other Analytics reporting tools, like Goals, Segments, and Alerts are all applied to individual views.
 You can also restrict user access to specific views so you can control who sees what data.

-Don’t delete or add filters to your original view.
+We recommend that you don’t delete or add filters to your original view.
 When you delete a view, that particular historical perspective of the data is gone.
 When you add filters to a view, the data you exclude is unavailable.
 To preserve all your original data and also control the specific perspectives of that data, create a copy of your original view or set up additional views and customize each one to meet your reporting goals.

 Difference between web and app views

 When you create a view, you can choose between an app view and a web view.
 These two view types give you a slightly different analysis experience, but are otherwise the same.
-For example, app views give you some reports that aren’t available in web views, like Crashes and Exceptions and the Google Play reports and web views give you Site Content reports.

 Both types of views can display any data you send to your property, regardless of how you collect those hits.
 For example, you can see web data in your app views and app data in your web views.